 - Riddell J 4th, Comer GM, Kauffman CA. Treatment of endogenous fungal endophthalmitis: focus on new antifungal agents.
 Clin Infect Dis 2011; 52:648.

 - Durand ML.
 Endophthalmitis.
-In: Principles and Practice of Infectious Diseases, 8th edition, Bennett JE, Dolin R, Blaser MJ.
-(Eds), Elsevier Saunders, Philadelphia 2015.
+In: Principles and Practice of Infectious Diseases, 8th, Bennett JE, Dolin R, Blaser MJ (Eds), Churchill Livingstone Elsevier, Philadelphia 2015.
 Vol 1, p.1415.

 - Chakrabarti A, Shivaprakash MR, Singh R, et al. Fungal endophthalmitis: fourteen years' experience from a center in India.
 Retina 2008; 28:1400.